Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Applications in Hyperspectral Image Processing and Analysis

 \subsubsection{Noise Suppression}

-A primary challenge in hyperspectral imaging is acquiring images without losing crucial information.
-During acquisition or subsequent processing, images can be corrupted by noise or artifacts, significantly degrading quality, especially with small objects or low contrast.
-Due to their generative nature, diffusion models are well-suited to addressing various noise reduction problems \cite{ref117,ref119,ref165}.
-For instance, \cite{ref119} focuses on denoising in image restoration by designing a multi-shape spatial rectangular self-attention module and a spectral latent diffusion enhancement module.
-Leveraging the diffusion model allows for a tighter alignment with the desired HSI, enhancing denoising robustness.
+One of the main challenges of hyperspectral imaging is to obtain images without losing key information—specifically, the continuous physical reflectance spectra that define material properties.
+During the acquisition or subsequent processing, images may be damaged by noise or artifacts caused by sensor limitations or atmospheric scattering, significantly reducing quality, especially for small objects or low contrast.
+Due to their generative nature, diffusion models are highly suitable for solving various noise reduction problems \cite{ref117,ref119,ref165}.
+For instance, \cite{ref119} focuses on denoising in image restoration and has designed a multi-shape spatial rectangular self-attention module and a spectral latent diffusion enhancement module.
+By operating in a spectral latent space, this approach explicitly leverages the high inter-band correlation of HSI to filter out unstructured noise while protecting the intrinsic spectral signatures.
+The diffusion model can make the denoising process closer to the expected physical value and enhance the robustness of denoising.

-In image processing, hyperspectral images (HSIs) are invariably affected by various types of noise due to the inherent limitations of imaging techniques and environmental factors.
-Fundamentally, the learning process of diffusion models is akin to a denoising process \cite{ref17}, making them exceptionally effective for noise reduction in hyperspectral contexts.
+In image processing, hyperspectral images (HSIs) are invariably affected by various types of noise due to the inherent limitations of imaging techniques (such as the physical trade-off between narrow spectral bandwidths and photon capture rates, which inherently leads to low signal-to-noise ratios) and environmental factors.
+Fundamentally, the learning process of diffusion models is akin to a denoising process \cite{ref17}, as shown in Figure~\ref{image13}, making them exceptionally effective for noise reduction in hyperspectral contexts.
 Different image modalities face unique noise challenges.
-For instance, HSI recovery can be particularly susceptible to distributional biases and often suffers from data scarcity \cite{ref92}.
-HSIs also contend with the inhomogeneous distribution of noise along the spectral dimension \cite{ref88} and the correlation of noise across different frequency bands \cite{ref89,ref90}.
-Fortunately, diffusion models can efficiently address these noise issues.
+For example, HSI recovery can be especially vulnerable to distributional biases and frequently experiences data scarcity \cite{ref92}.
+HSIs also have to deal with the uneven distribution of noise along the spectral dimension \cite{ref88} (e.g., severe degradation in specific water absorption bands) and the correlation of noise between different frequency bands \cite{ref89,ref90}.
+Fortunately, diffusion models can efficiently address these noise issues by modeling the joint spatial-spectral noise distribution rather than treating each band independently.